mrismanaziz/Reforestation/README.md

-## Astronomers got tired watching the moon go around the earth for 24 hours.
-They decided to call it a day.
+## What do you call a cow with two legs?
+Lean beef.